 Dr. Eros currently serves as the California representative for the Society of Music Teacher Education.
 Other professional memberships include the National Association for Music Education, the American Educational Research Association, the American Orff-Schulwerk Association, the Organization of American Kodály Educators, Phi Mu Alpha Sinfonia, and Kappa Kappa Psi.
-In 2014, he began serving as the Collegiate Representative to the California Music Educators Association (CMEA) State Council of Representatives.

 |Course #||Sec||Course Title||Days||From||To||Location||Campus|